openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/vmware_dvs_test_plan.rst

 Limitation
 ==========

-Plugin (or its components) has the following limitations:
+The plugin (or its components) has the following limitations:

-* VMware DVS plugin be enabled only in environments with Neutron as the networking option.
+* VMware DVS plugin can be enabled only in environments with Neutron as a networking option
 * Only VLANs are supported for tenant network separation.
 * Only vSphere 5.5 & 6.0 are supported.